dental implant screw in Mesquite TX

 Dental implants are designed to be strong, sturdy replacements for missing dental roots.
-However, for as remarkable as they are, implants require healthy gum tissue and bone for support.
-When infection develops around an implant, it can lead to a condition called peri-implantitis.
+However, despite their remarkable nature, implants require healthy gum tissue and bone for support.
+When infection develops around an implant, it can lead to a condition called peri-implantitis, requiring professional intervention.

-Understanding the warning signs and the steps you can take to prevent it and protect your implant’s long-term health.
+Understanding the warning signs and the steps you can take to prevent it can protect your implant’s long-term health.

 What Is Peri-Implantitis?

 Peri-implantitis is an inflammatory infection that affects the gum and bone surrounding a dental implant.
-It typically begins when bacteria accumulate around the implant and irritate the surrounding tissue.
+It typically begins when bacteria accumulate around the implant, irritating the surrounding tissue.
 The earliest stage of peri-implant disease is called peri-implant mucositis, which causes redness, swelling, or bleeding in the gums around the implant.
 At this stage, the condition is often reversible with professional cleaning and improved home care.

 If the infection progresses, it can begin to damage the bone supporting the implant.
-This more advanced stage, peri-implantitis, can lead to symptoms such as persistent gum inflammation, tenderness, bad breath, or looseness of the implant if the supporting bone is compromised.
+This more advanced stage, peri-implantitis, can lead to symptoms such as persistent gum inflammation, tenderness, bad breath, or implant loosening if the supporting bone is compromised.

 What Causes Peri-Implantitis?